kellan/laughingmeme/_posts/asides/2004-12-07-blogger-and-senior-sci-fi-editor-asks-his-reader-what-are-you-reading.md

 ---
 id: 2694
-title: 'Blogger and senior sci-fi editor asks his reader, &#8220;What are you reading?&#8221;'
+title: 'Blogger and senior sci-fi editor asks his reader, "What are you reading?"'
 date: '2004-12-07T01:56:12+00:00'
 author: Kellan
 layout: post